-The GPS Settings options on the download tool are not compatible with the iG5.
-You can use the Wi-Fi connection to make recording interval changes to the iG5 or LandStar7 can be used via the Bluetooth interface.
+The GPS Settings options on the download tool are not compatible only with these receivers:

+X90, X91+, X900+, X900S, iG3, iG4

+For other receivers use the Wi-Fi connection to make recording interval changes.
+Check the hardware manual that came with your receiver.